 17. See the World’s Brightest Light Beam

-Every night you can witness the World’s largest light beam right here in Las Vegas.
+You can witness the World’s largest light beam in Las Vegas every night.
 Just find The Luxor pyramid and look up.
 It’s the most powerful light in the world!

 This Tour is Great: Ultimate Hoover Dam Tour